stevenxchung/AWS-CSAA-ACloudGuru/Section 07 -- Databases on AWS/README.md

 * Redis and Memcached

 **10. By default, the maximum provisioned IOPS capacity on an Oracle and MySQL RDS instance (using provisioned IOPS) is 30,000 IOPS.**
-* Limits change over time
+* False, limits change over time